Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Prepare acreage, privacy, trails, paddocks, workshop, barn, pool, pond, garden, and hobby-farm features so buyers understand usable value.

-Price against current active alternatives because 67 active listings and only 3 May sales means buyers can be selective.
+Price against current active alternatives because 81 active listings and 11 July sales means buyers can be selective.

 Confirm that your expected net proceeds still work after commission, legal fees, mortgage discharge, moving costs, adjustments, and rural-property preparation costs.